hellowac/mapnik-wiki-zh-cn/cn_docs/Paleoserver.md

+# Paleoserver

 <!-- Name: Paleoserver -->
 <!-- Version: 2 -->
 <!-- Last-Modified: 2011/04/28 09:44:27 -->
 <!-- Author: manelclos -->

-### Overview
+## Overview

 Paleoserver is a new asynchronous C++ wms for mapnik that leverages the latest boost libraries (boost::asio and boost::spirit) for multi-threaded rendering and request parsing.

 It requires at least Boost 1.42 and Mapnik 0.7.2 (ideally Mapnik trunk).

 It currently only supports being compiled with g++ on linux and mac osx (windows support is planned).

 It is in heavy development.
-For applications needing fully featured Mapnik WMS you should still use the pure python-based *ogcserver* (https://github.com/mapnik/OGCServer).
+For applications needing fully featured Mapnik WMS you should still use the pure python-based *ogcserver* (<https://github.com/mapnik/OGCServer>).

-### FAQ
+## FAQ

 *Q:* It is fast?